The 10 best practices for Mergers and Acquisitions!

 The merger & acquisition process is very complex, yet can be broken down into four phases: due diligence, agreement, integration, and value attainment.
 While the M&A lifecycle may contain four phases, it is critical for organizations to understand that all four phases are interconnected, and that each stage presents unique challenges and opportunities.

-Due Diligence Phase
+A. Due Diligence Phase

 Due diligence is the first step in a successful M&A project that involves intense analysis of the target firm to determine if the business is a good investment and if so, how to structure the transaction and determine the cost.
 The due diligence process should assess every aspect of the business from intellectual property and technology to human resources and finances.